Metron-Project/metron-project.github.io/blog/2025-12-01-november-update/index.md

 ### API

 I've spent the last week or so, and it's finally been pushed to production.
-There is a fairly detail [README](https://github.com/Metron-Project/metron/blob/d2a93b081630b210c436155bb8b6ad11ffab73df/reading_lists/API_README.md) that gives a good overview and as with the rest of the API, there are [Swagger API Documents](https://metron.cloud/docs/).
+There is a fairly detail API documentation on the [wiki](https://metron.cloud/wiki/api/api-documentation/), and there is also the [Swagger API Documents](https://metron.cloud/docs/).

 ## Mokkari